martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 fact(5);
 `);
 ```
-However, if you choose to use conditional expressions rather than conditional statements,
+If you choose to use conditional expressions rather than conditional statements,
-the clause above does not get used and a call instruction is used instead of a
+the recursive call of `fact_iter` still detects that the next instruction is
-tail call instruction, which results in non-constant space consumption.
+a restore-continuation instruction.
 ``` js
 parse_and_evaluate(`
 function fact(n) {